Home > Blog >

 Amid geopolitical risks and supply chain disruptions, more than half of global businesses are nearshoring.
 This shift enhances supply chain resilience, reduces lead times, and addresses international trade uncertainties.

 By 2025, the U.S. logistics sector is projected to face a labor shortage of over 2 million workers.
-Companies must invest in upskilling their workforce and automation to mitigate risks to business operations.
+Companies must invest in upskilling their workforce and shipping automation to mitigate risks to business operations.

 Eco-conscious consumption is driving demand for ethical and efficient transportation in the logistics sector.
 Brands must align their logistics strategies with environmental expectations to retain a competitive advantage.